White River State Trail: Elkhorn to Burlington

 Purple-colored Hesperis matronalis bloom trailside.
 These spring flowers are called dame’s-violet, mother-of-the-evening, or sweet rocket.
 Honeysuckle shrubs (Lonicera) are commonly found along the trail corridor.
 In late spring, the honeysuckle’s flowers and fragrance make it impossible to miss.
 Bluebirds and orioles may also be seen darting across the path.

 Each mile of the trail is designated with a marker.
-There are also park benches along the route.
-At the junction with County Highway NN tis another trailhead, about 3 miles from the trail’s start in Elkhorn.
+Park benches are strategically placed along the route.
+At the junction with County Highway NN is another trailhead, about three miles from the trail’s start in Elkhorn.
 This trailhead has a paved parking lot, information kiosk, self-registration station, and picnic tables.

 It is 2.7 miles to the trailhead in Springfield.
 On the way, the trail crosses three streams, including the First Branch of Ore Creek.
 The trail bends northeast in this section.
 The Springfield trailhead has a parking lot, information kiosk, self-registration station, bike rack, picnic tables, and portable toilet.
 It can be accessed from Wisconsin State Highway 120.

-In Springfield is an old railroad depot, built in 1911.
-The building now is home to the Pedal & Cup, a charming establishment that rents bicycles, serves coffee and ice cream, and occasionally hosts live music.
-It is open Memorial Day to Labor Day.
+An old railroad depot, built in 1911, is located in Springfield.
+The building is home to the Pedal & Cup, a charming establishment that rents bicycles, serves coffee and ice cream, and hosts live music.
+The shop is open Memorial Day to Labor Day, and worth a visit.

 Continuing northeast, the trail crosses a small stream.
 A mile northeast of Lyons, the trail passes over the White River.
 This is a terrific place to pause and enjoy the scenery.
 Much of the river passes through marshes, and is known for its water clarity.
 The river meanders away, then briefly parallels the trail.
 Shortly afterwards, Spring Creek runs under the path.
 This is another delightful spot to enjoy the beautiful stream and surrounding wetlands.